WanxiaJaneYang/Labman/README.md

 Adelaide123.

 ## Frontend test
-In Labman-Frontend folder, use command "npm test"
+In Labman-Frontend folder, use command "npm test".

+## Backend test
+Postman is the most suitable tool to test the backend RESTful APIs.
+Test cases have been added into Labman-Backend/test_cases.